Lake Sonoma

 Lake Sonoma is a reservoir west of Cloverdale in northern Sonoma County, California, created by the construction of Warm Springs Dam.
 The lake provides water for countywide growth and development, and for recreation.

 At full capacity, it has 50 mi of shoreline, a surface area of more than 2700 acre, and holds 381,000 acre.ft of water.
 Activities include boating, swimming, fishing, riding, hiking, camping, and hunting.
 Notable features include the Milt Brandt Visitor Center, the adjacent Congressman Don Clausen Fish Hatchery, and the Warm Springs Recreation Area below the dam.
 Access from U.S. Route 101 is by way of Canyon Road (from the south) from Geyserville, or Dutcher Creek Road (from the north) from Cloverdale.
+The Warm Springs Creek Bridge crosses the lake just south of the dam, connecting the communities east of the lake to the Rockpile AVA to its west.

 History

 Pomo people had lived in the Dry Creek and Warm Springs region for over five thousand years.
 The construction of this lake destroyed 122 areas associated with the history of human use.
 This included ten house-pits, five hunting blinds, two chert quarries, and eleven locations with petroglyphs.
 In addition, there were eight known gathering spaces where, for more than a hundred years, special plants were collected by Pomo people for traditional use.
 Some Pomo people resisted the creation of the lake, assisting Archaeologists at Sonoma State University in writing about the prehistory and history of Warm Springs Dam, Lake Sonoma, and the Dry Creek Valley.